 Additional information on the Respondent's case is to be posted tomorrow

 We will conclude our series of blog posts tomorrow on enforcement hearings with further discussion of the Respondent's case.

-The attorneys and staff with the Law Office of Bryan Fagan, PLLC appreciate your time in reading our blog posts.
-If you have questions about enforcement or any other family law matter please do not hesitate to contact our office.
+The attorneys and staff with the Law Office of Bryan Fagan, PLLC, appreciate your time reading our blog posts.
+If you have questions about enforcement or any other family law matter, please do not hesitate to contact our office.
 We offer free of charge consultations six days a week where one of our licensed family law attorneys can answer your questions.
 Our office represents clients across southeast Texas and would be honored to speak to you about doing the same for you and your family.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"

 If you want to know more about how to prepare, CLICK the button below to get your FREE E-book: "13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them" Today!"

 - Reviewing your case history is crucial to success in an enforcement case

 - How much will your child support enforcement case cost?